unlock-protocol/docs/docs/tools/paywall.md

 ---
 # Paywall

-The Paywall is a lightweight JavaScript library which can track state and emits events based on ownership of keys to specified locks.
+The Paywall is a simple JavaScript library which can track state and emits events based on ownership of keys to specified locks.
 It can be used to trigger a the Checkout for purchasing keys.